GameWithPixels/.github/doc/CommunicationsProtocol.md

 One of the two characteristics is used to send messages to the die and the other one to receive messages from it.

-The open source Pixels [firmware](
+See the open source Pixels [firmware](
     https://github.com/GameWithPixels/DiceFirmware/
-) lists all the supported messages and their associated data structure.
+) to learn more about the details of Bluetooth support with Pixels.

 ## Advertisement